Top Bar

 Do I need a lawyer for a seed round?

 Yes.
-Even early-stage funding involves contracts, equity terms, and investor rights.
+Even early-stage funding can involve complex legal issues best handled by a lawyer, including drafting and negotiating needed contracts, implementing appropriate equity terms, navigating investor rights, properly issuing securities, and ensuring compliance with applicable securities laws.
 Legal guidance helps prevent future disputes and ensures your structure supports future rounds.

 What are fiduciary duties in capital raising?

-Fiduciary duties require board members to act in the company’s best interest, make informed decisions, and avoid conflicts.
-These duties are critical during funding and governance actions.
+Fiduciary duties require board members and corporate officers to act in the company’s best interest, informed decisions, avoid conflicts of interest, keep confidential information confidential, and speak honestly.
+These duties are critical during fund raising and governance actions -- when the company already has shareholders who are not insiders.

 How do I know if my company is ready for Series A or B funding?

-Readiness depends on financials, governance, legal structure, and investor materials.
+Readiness depends on the state of the company's financials, governance, legal structure, and business plan.
 A legal audit can help identify gaps and prepare you for investor scrutiny.

 What is the role of a transfer agent in capital raising?